The following information is derived from the U.S. Army website.

 (Derived from DA PAM 690-46, Mentoring for Civilian Members of the Force)

-source link Role of the mentor:
+my blog Role of the mentor:

 The mentor serves as an objective confidant and advisor with whom the mentee may discuss work-related and other concerns related to career development and planning.
 A mentor is usually at least two grade levels above that of the mentee to assure an adequate experience and maturity level.
 In some circumstances, it may not be possible to meet the recommended two-grade level suggestion.
 In such cases, other factors such as relative degree of experience may weigh heavily in selecting an appropriate mentor.